allen-cell-animated/timelapse-colorizer/docs/FAQ.md

 ## Sharing datasets

-### Q: How do I share my datasets from a local instance of Timelapse Feature Explorer?
+### Q: How do I share local datasets?

-A: You'll need to ensure both the instance of Timelapse Feature Explorer you are using and the dataset itself can be accessed by your collaborators.

-Timelapse Feature Explorer can be run locally to view local files (e.g. with the `tfe-open` command from `colorizer_data`).
-This works great for quick exploration of your data, but other users will not be able to access the dataset.
+A: Datasets are usually opened locally when using the `tfe-open` CLI command from [`colorizer_data`](https://github.com/allen-cell-animated/colorizer-data), which allows you to view local data.
+However, local datasets can't be accessed by other users.

-You will need to move your dataset to a location that other computers can access over HTTPS.
-This is often done with a hosting server or cloud storage service.
+To share your dataset, you will need to move it and any files it may need (e.g. segmentation or image files) to a location that other computers can access over HTTPS.
+This is often done with a hosting server or a cloud storage service.

 Examples of hosting services include: